CBIIT/INS-Data/README.md

     conda env create -f environment.yaml
     ```
     - This will read `environment.yaml`, setup a matching environment, and install any requirements
-    - Active the environment either through the [Anaconda Navigator](https://docs.anaconda.com/free/navigator/tutorials/manage-environments/) or with the terminal command:
+    - Activate the environment either through the [Anaconda Navigator](https://docs.anaconda.com/free/navigator/tutorials/manage-environments/) or with the terminal command:
     ```
     conda activate ins-data-env
     ```